claudiorivera/expense-tracker-new/README.md

 # expense-tracker-new

-This is the Expense Tracker from Traversy Media's YouTube course, remade from scratch.
+This is my version of the [Expense Tracker from Traversy Media's YouTube course](https://github.com/bradtraversy/expense-tracker-react), remade from scratch.
+My first version (following that course) [is located here](https://github.com/claudiorivera/expense-tracker)

-This time, I decided to use Material UI.
+This time around, I decided to use Material UI.
 I also opted for a slightly different backend folder structure, beginning with an express-generator template.

 # Install